futoin/specs/draft/ftn5_iface_http_integration.md

         * *Use Case #1*
         * read request body as JSON FutoIn request
         * process (see below)
-    * othewise, fail
+    * else fail
-* else if sub-path after Executor's end-point URI, matches "interfaces/version/function" format:
+* else if sub-path after Executor's end-point URI, matches "interfaces/version/function[/sec]" format:
     * deduce interface, its version and function name from sub-path
+    * if exists, extract 'sec' as fourth component of the sub-path
+    * if provided, extract 'sec' from HTTP 'Basic Auth'
-    * if query string is present and
+    * if query string is present
         * read parameters from query string
         * case if GET
             * *Use Case #2*
             * process (see below)
         * case if POST
             * *Use Case #3*
-            * store request body as temporary uploaded file
             * process (see below)
-        * otherwise, fail
-    * else
+            * allow rawInput()
-        * if multi-part data
-            * *Use Case #4*
-            * read parameters from form fields
-            * store files as temporary uploaded files
-            * process (see below)
+                * Note: multi-part must not be parsed by Executor implementation
         * else fail
-* else:
+    * else fail
-    * fail
+* else fail

+*Note: Executor must accept URI with or without trailing slash in path*

 # 2.1.
 Request processing steps

 * process request in Executor
-* write response body as (one of):
+* on success, write response body as (one of):
-    * JSON FutoIn response, if function has result variables
+    * if raw data response expected (by spec)
-    * arbitrary large object (*Use Case #5*)
+        * arbitrary large object (*Use Case #4*)
-    * empty string (even though, there is no result, HTTP requires response)
+        * Note: there is no point in re-defining HTTP conditional requests (If-*/Etag/etc). in scope of this spec.
+    * else
+        * JSON FutoIn response (even with empty result variables)
+* on error,
+    * if raw data response expected (by spec)
+        * map errors to HTTP error codes
+            * UnknownInterface -> 501 Not Implemented
+            * NotSupportedVersion -> 501 Not Implemented
+            * NotImplemented -> 501 Not Implemented
+            * Unauthorized -> 401 Unauthorized
+            * InternalError -> 500 Internal Server Error
+            * InvalidRequest -> 400 Bad Request
+            * DefenseRejected -> 403 Forbidden
+            * PleaseReauth -> 403 Forbidden
+            * SecurityError -> 403 Forbidden
+            * {Function Throw} -> 409 Conflict (this code should not match any of the standard errors)
+    * else
+        * JSON FutoIn response

 # 2.2.
 MIME-type